hong1991/math_notes/Baby-Rudin.md

 ### 2.33 Theorem
 Suppose $K \subset Y \subset X$.
 Then $K$ is compact relative to $X$ if and only if $K$ is compact relative to $Y$.

+By virtue of this theorem we are able, in many situations, to regard compact sets as metric spaces in their own right, without paying any attention to any embedding space.
+In particular, although it makes little sense to talk of **open** spaces, or of **closed** spaces (every metric space $X$ is an open subset of itself, and is a closed subset of itself), it does make sense to talk of **compact** metric spaces.

 ### 2.34 Theorem
 Compact subsets of metric spaces are closed.